Before you go ahead with your plans for a bankruptcy filing, certain aspects need serious consideration.

 You can make payments in three to five years.

-- Do detailed investigation: Bankruptcy should be filed only after a thorough examination of your financial documents and careful consideration of the situation.
+- Do a detailed investigation: Bankruptcy should be filed only after thoroughly examining your financial documents and carefully considering the situation.

 - Avoid additional bankruptcy filing.

-- Check eligibility: Every chapter has some requirements and eligibility criteria for a bankruptcy filing.
-You should make sure that you are eligible to file for a particular bankruptcy.
+- Check eligibility: Every chapter has some requirements and eligibility criteria for bankruptcy filing.
+You should ensure you are eligible to file for a particular bankruptcy.

 Read more about bankruptcy chapters and eligibility here

 - Some debts like alimony, child support, and tax debts are not forgivable through bankruptcy proceedings, neither under Chapter 7 nor Chapter 13.
-If you want protection, you must make sure that your debts addressed the bankruptcy you’re filing.
+If you want protection, you must ensure that your debts address the bankruptcy you’re filing.

-- You should know what will happen to your property, like your home, car, or other assets, if you file for bankruptcy.
+- If you file for bankruptcy, you should know what will happen to your property, home, car, or other assets.
 There are specific exemption laws on your property that you should know.
 Chapter 7 bankruptcies protect only certain types of property by exemption laws.

-- Bankruptcy may not wipe out your credit card debts if you provided wrong information on it or spent beyond your means.
+- Bankruptcy may not wipe out your credit card debts if you provide the wrong information or spend beyond your means.

-- Make sure you protect your pension plans and life insurance policies from bankruptcy proceedings.
+- Protect your pension plans and life insurance policies from bankruptcy proceedings.
 State laws protect most of them.

 - Be prepared for the invasion in your personal life.

-There are few wildcard exemptions too, read them here.
+There are a few wildcard exemptions, too; read them here.